ed423/Business-Manager/README.md

 Returned more details about the transaction.

-## Phase 4: Task 3:
-Aspects to improve on if I had more time:
+## Aspects to improve on if I had more time:
 - Extract some, or most of the classes in my GUI class into separate classes in the ui package, in order to make the GUI
 - functionality easier to understand.
 - Create a superclass, either an abstract class or an interface, to reduce duplication in my classes.
 An example of a